-- Public facilities including parking lots, cemeteries, parks, schools, libraries, and similar

-uses and activities including administrative buildings, substations or structures associated

-with public utilities and enclosures or shelters for service equipment and maintenance

-depots.

-- 2. Churches and religious institutions including housing for religious personnel affiliated with the church or religious institution.

-- 3. Day care, group home

-- 4. Foster care facility, group home

-- 5. Nursing Home

-- 6. Bed and Breakfast
+- Public facilities including parking lots, cemeteries, parks, schools, libraries, and similar uses and activities including administrative buildings, substations or structures associated with public utilities and enclosures or shelters for service equipment and maintenance depots. - 2.
+Churches and religious institutions including housing for religious personnel affiliated with the church or religious institution. - 3.
+Group child care homes meeting the requirements for such homes contained in Section 206(4) of the Michigan Zoning Enabling Act, MCL 125.3206(4), as amended, and notwithstanding any other standards or requirements of this ordinance additional to or different than the cited requirements from statute. - 4.
+Nursing Home - 5.
+Bed and Breakfast

-Section 5.3 Residential II - Multiple Family - Uses Permitted
+Section 5.3 Residential II - Multiple Family